slawcode/svg-logo-maker/README.md

 - The user will run the command "npm install --save-dev jest" to install Jest as a devDependency.
 - By running the command "npm install jest--global" the user can run Jest on the command line.
 - Next, the user will clone this repository to their computer by running the command git clone + "repository copied link".
-- The user will open the cloned repository in a source code editor adn the integrated terminal.
+- The user will open the cloned repository in a source code editor and the integrated terminal.

 ## Usage
 - To use this project, the user must open the intergrated terminal in a source code editor.
 - Next, the user will run "node index.js" in the command line.
 - The user will then go through the prompted questions and/or statements.

 - Video showing usage of this project in terminal to create a SVG logo

 ## License
 - There is no license for this project.

 ## Tests
-- Each shape class is tested for a "render()" method that returns a string for the corresponding SVG file with the given shape color.
+- Each shape is tested for a "render()" method that returns a string for the corresponding SVG file with the given shape color.

 ## Credits